Baa123124/PA1469/README.md

      ```
      Copy the <Strong>first</strong> SHA-1 key and paste it into Firebase.
 3. Download the google-services.json and place it into the root of this project.
 4. Enable google signin and email signin.
+5. Copy client id from your google-services.json -> client -> oauth_client -> {
+  "client_id": "copy",
+  "client_type": 3
+}
-Copy web client id from Google and paste into a .env in root as EXPO_PUBLIC_GOOGLE_WEB_CLIENT_ID="id".
+paste into a .env in root as EXPO_PUBLIC_GOOGLE_WEB_CLIENT_ID="id".
+6. `npx expo prebuild --clean`
+7. Start the app with `npm run android`
 - NOTE: If you experience a developer error when using google signin, make sure that the key is up to date with your current build.
-Redo the generation if unsure.
 <br/>

 ## Firebase Authentication Setup for IOS